 Keep SEO in mind when setting up your pins, but remember that the magic comes from referral traffic via Pinterest and not the direct links to your pins.
 The most important “link” Pinterest will give you, is the link to other users.
 Build relationships and the people will come…as well as the SEO.

 - Set your pins up to be noticed.
 Use keyword-rich and eye-catching captions, and add hashtags and urls to your descriptions.
-Remember to add categories to your pins.

 - Think in terms of incoming and outgoing traffic.
 What content will bring users to your site, what action do you want them to take when on your site (how will you entice them to stay?), and what content do you want them to take away with them?